bcgov/forestry-digital-services/collections/_applications/fam.md

 description:
 ---

 The Natural Resource Sector (NRS) has relied extensively on WebADE for digital.
-The Fingerprint Team is improving secure access to the FDS using Forest Access Management (FAM).
+Team Heartwood is improving secure access to the FDS using Forest Access Management (FAM).

 FAM:
 - Defines and manages authorization rules including for groups, roles and delegations